hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/136__Kalyan.md

  moksha giver for them.

- ​Note
+ Note
- below​
+ below
  //On a related

  matter, I do not know as
  to why those who call themselves as

- Vedantins​,​ following Advaita
+ Vedantins, following Advaita
  Vedanta take to a non-Vedanta

  source as having more authority in their